The Curriculum for Wales Framework was published in January 2020 for schools and settings in Wales to use.

 The Curriculum for Wales guidance sets out:

-- the proposed curriculum requirements set out in legislation for all learners aged 3 to 16, to ensure all schools cover the same core learning and to secure a consistency of approach for learners across Wales
+- the proposed curriculum requirements set out in legislation for all learners aged 3 to 16, to ensure all schools draw from the same required learning and to secure a consistency of approach for learners across Wales

-- guidelines for schools in developing their curricula
+- guidelines for schools and settings regarding the ongoing development of their curricula

-The purpose of the every school’s curriculum will be to support our children and young people to be:
+The purpose of every school and setting’s curriculum is to support our children and young people to be:

 - ambitious, capable learners, ready to learn throughout their lives